Menu

 Ready to buy now?
 Shop the best:

 At BestReviews, we've tested numerous Apple Watches over the years, rating them on comfort, usability, practicality and the accuracy of their sensors.
-The best Apple Watch available now is the Apple Watch Series 9 with GPS.
-If you’re on a tight budget but still want a top Apple Watch, we believe the Apple Watch SE (2nd Generation) provides a desirable suite of functions at a bargain price.
+The best Apple Watch available now is the Apple Watch Series 10 (GPS).
+However, if you’re on a tight budget but still want a top Apple Watch, we believe the Apple Watch Series 9 (GPS) provides a desirable suite of functions at a bargain price.

 Expert Tip